The three ladies I worked with in the Data Compliance Group were Olive,Trish and Breda.

 This word was used to describe the disorder in ancient times because those suffering from it produced such plentiful amounts of urine that they were reminiscent of a water pipe.

-The reason for the plentiful amounts of urine lies in the fact that when the sugar glucose reaches excessively high levels in our bloodstream, it is filtered into the kidney and enters the urine in large quantities.
+The reason for the large amounts of urine is because when blood sugar levels reaches excessively high levels in our bloodstream, it is filtered into the kidney and enters the urine in large quantities.

-The second part of the name, mellitus, is derived from the word meaning sweet, as in mellifluous music.
+The second part of the name, mellitus, is derived from the word meaning sweet.

-Mellitus was added when it was discovered that the urine in a person with diabetes and very high blood sugar is sweet.
+Mellitus was added when it was discovered that the urine in a person with diabetes is sweet.

 Diabetes insipidus is a disorder with an entirely different basis, but its sufferers share the siphon-like quality of very frequent and very high volume urination.

-Diabetes insipidus is due to failure of production or action of another vital hormone, known as arginine vasopressin (AVP), also called antidiuretic hormone (ADH), that is responsible for maintaining the normal volume and concentration of our urine.
+Diabetes insipidus is due to failure of production or action of another vital hormone, known as arginine vasopressin (AVP).

 When AVP is deficient (usually due to damage or disease of the hypothalamus or pituitary gland) or fails to work (usually due to disease of or damage to the kidney), we are unable to concentrate our urine and it becomes excessively dilute.